jayhill365/Rustminer/README.md

 The $hell $cript
 will download and extract the Monero miner, download a sample config file, replace the wallet address in the config file with the specified address, and start the miner using the command line.
 Please note that the script uses the & symbol at the end of the command to run the miner in the background so that the script can continue to run.

+# Monero Miner service

+Once you have created this file, you can use the command systemctl start monero-miner.service to start the service, systemctl status monero-miner.service to check the status, systemctl stop monero-miner.service to stop it and systemctl enable monero-miner.service to have it start at boot time.
+Move this file to /etc/systemd/system directory.